 - Budgeting and debt payoff

 Many financial planners specialize in specific areas.
 For example, some may prefer to work with young families, while others help those transitioning to retirement.
+You’ll want to ask a financial advisor questions before you hire them including what services they do and do not offer.

 A financial planner can answer most of your money-related questions, or at least be able to direct you to the appropriate resource.
 They can also create specific plans based on your goals.